DevFactory/ignite-chute-opensource-photo-picker-plus-android/PhotoPickerStyleGuide.md

 In order to define the way our application looks and offer a clean UI design, we can create styles that budle properties of a view.
-This way we only have to set common attributes once and change the appearance of the entire application from one central place.
+This way we set common attributes once and change the appearance of the entire application from one central place.
 pp_styles.xml defnies the pp+ application theme and styles for different views.